TomConner/tree105/content/_index.md

 title: Christmas Tree Curbside Pickup & Recycling
 ---

-# 2024 Tree Drive planning is underway!
+# 2024 Tree Drive pickup day will be Saturday, January 6, 2024.

 ## Check back in the second half of November for details and registration!